(TDM 140R, TDM 141, TDM 90DR)

 Her awards include the Peter Dwyer Scholarship and the Loewen, Ondaatje, McCutcheon Award for most outstanding effort and achievement in dance at Canada’s National Ballet School; Balletanz Magazine International, Annual Critics' Awards: Most Outstanding Dancer; Time Out New York, Best Choreography in New York, Honorable Mention List for The Copier; Communication Arts 2010 Interactive Annual Award for Synchronous Objects.

 Ms. Johnson serves as a master teach at the YoungArts Foundation, and artistic advisor for former New York City Ballet principal dancer Wendy Whelan's project Restless Creature.
-Recent collaborations include those with the Paris Opera Ballet, Boston Ballet, San Francisco Ballet, Crossing opera with the American Repertory Theater, Dries Van Noten and the Louvre Musee des Arts Decoratif, Ryuichi Sakamoto, Mikhail Baryshnikov, and Christopher Roman, Artistic Director of DANCE ON ENSEMBLE, in a new work by William Forsythe titled Catalogue (First Edition).
-After the premiere of Catalogue (First Edition) in October 2016 in Ludwigshafen, Germany, Ms. Johnson performed the work with Christopher Roman at Harvard University in April 2017 and at Sadler's Wells Theatre, London, in June 2017.
+Recent collaborations include those with the Paris Opera Ballet, Boston Ballet, San Francisco Ballet, Crossing opera with the American Repertory Theater, Dries Van Noten and the Louvre Musee des Arts Decoratif, Ryuichi Sakamoto, Mikhail Baryshnikov, and a new duet by William Forsythe titled Catalogue (First Edition).